My Quiet Kitchen

 • In a food processor combine the parsley, chives, basil, and garlic, and blend until chunky, about 5 seconds.

 • Slice the avocado, and scoop the flesh into the food processor.
-Add the lemon zest and juice, vinegar, ¾ tsp salt, pepper, and ¼ cup water.
+Add the lemon zest and juice, vinegar, ¾ teaspoon salt, pepper, and ¼ cup water.
 Process until as smooth as you like.
 For a thinner consistency add water 1 tablespoon at a time.

 • Taste and adjust salt, pepper, and lemon, as desired.
 Serve right away, or store in an airtight container until ready to use.
 See Notes for storage tips.